Skip to content

 Step 2: Read the Full Contract

-You already know how to read a contract.
-Apply that same attention here.
+Apply serious attention here.
 Do not skim.
 Pay close attention to:

 • Commission structure and payment timing